 Source: HTTP Archive – Loading Speed

-Optimizing a website can be achieved in many different ways and it is important to first pinpoint website performance issues to see where you should begin.
+Optimizing a website can be achieved in many ways, and it is essential to first pinpoint website performance issues to see where you should begin.
 In many cases, in order to help reduce web page size, it is recommended to begin with the optimization of images and assets.
 Many graphic elements can be converted to font icons or SVG elements.
 That would reduce their size to more than 80%.

 Reducing a website’s page weight by eliminating any unneeded scripts or frameworks, choosing a fast loading font (or none at all), and optimizing the delivery of images are crucial steps in increasing web page speed.

-Our SpeedFactor tool allows for monitoring and tracking all these metrics and values and more and reports on their evolution on a weekly basis.
+Our WordPress Lighthouse plugin allows for monitoring and tracking all these metrics and values and more, and reports on their evolution on a weekly basis.